Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 The `Glossary` panel will contain no information in the case of a term or string that is not in the glossary.
 However, if the term is referenced in the glossary, you will have a suggested `translation` as well as the `explanation` of the term.
 You can rely on the latter to make sure you have a better understanding of the term and therefore provide the most accurate translation possible.

 Note that the `explanation` is only available in English.

+To find good translation for generic computing terms, you can use [Microsoft's terminology search function](https://www.microsoft.com/en-us/language/Search).